-- 1. Increase Community Engagement in Health IT Solutions: Foster a collaborative environment where community members, patients, and health care providers actively participate in the design, implementation, and evaluation of health IT solutions to ensure they meet the diverse needs of the community. - 2.
-Support Secure and Appropriate Data Sharing: Develop and implement a robust framework that enhances the interoperability of health technology, establishes and supports industry standards, and strengthens cybersecurity measures to create a secure and seamless health information exchange. - 3.
-Foster Responsible Innovation: Encourage the development and implementation of innovative health IT solutions at the local and state level while ensuring ethical practices, stakeholder engagement, and compliance with regulatory standards.
+- 1. Increase Community Engagement in Health IT Solutions: Foster a collaborative environment where community members, patients, and health care providers actively participate in the design, implementation, and evaluation of health IT solutions to ensure they meet the various needs of the community. - 2.
+Support Secure and Appropriate Sharing of Data: Develop and implement a robust framework that enhances the interoperability of health technology, establishes and supports industry standards, and strengthens cybersecurity measures to create a secure and seamless exchange of health information and resilient technology solutions. - Foster Responsible Innovation: Encourage the development and implementation of innovative health IT solutions at the local and state level while ensuring ethical practices, stakeholder engagement, and compliance with regulatory standards.